-Cup of coffee and biscuit sandwich ordered I sat at one of the wood tables to read the morning news.
+Cup of coffee and biscuit sandwich ordered, I sat at a wood table to read the morning news.
 Okay, well, not the morning news but a feature story on the changed migration path of the three-pronged elk on High Country News.
 Because elk migration is what's important in this Cheeto powder covered Russian puppet threatened the world.
 What arrived at my table ten minutes later was a crispy fried pile of deliciousness on top of a fluffy layered biscuit.
-With a couple, more like thirty, drops of hot sauce, this sandwich achieved near breakfast perfection.
+With a ladle of hot sauce, this sandwich achieved near breakfast perfection.
 I would have been happy with this at any time of day.

 Wrist throbbing and frustrated with the lack of answers from the urgent care and the closed radiology lab they referred me to, I stumbled in a daze from the Westlake transit station to Pike's Place Public Market and into Beecher's cheese store.
 At Beecher's you can watch people making cheese while you eat a grilled cheese sandwich or a bowl of macaroni and cheese.
 I went for the classic grilled cheese and a Boylan's cola.
 I needed something hot, greasy, and simple.
 The sandwich was merely there for me to get down a necessary dose of ibuprofen.